shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Miko filled him in, and they soon found the entrance just north of the Dessarin River.
 It was the entrance to Dolblunde, the ancient city of gnomes.

 They go in, and slide down a muddy slope to the city gates.
-Miko, Larkwren, Cloverbraid, Jack, E’Zuhl, the armored soldier, and Rust all enter and walk down the corridors.
+Miko, Larkwren, Cloverbraid, Jack, E’Zhule, the armored soldier, and Rust all enter and walk down the corridors.
 Larkwren dismounts Cloverbraid due to the low ceiling.

-The corridor is lit by evertorches on pedestals.
+The corridor is lit by ever-torches on pedestals.
 Closed doors line the walls, stalactites the ceiling, and bloody pebbles the floor.

 Larkwren puts a hand to his ear. “/I don’t sense any evil.
 Where are the zombies?/”